cxs-css/cxs/README.md

 const className = cxs({ color: 'tomato' })
 ```

-Cxs is a functional CSS-in-JS solution that uses atomic styles
+CXS is a functional CSS-in-JS solution that uses atomic styles
 to maximize deduplication and help with dead code elimination.

 ## Features